-Joel (Dev Manager), Mark (CTO) and Eddie (Chief Architect) from the edX team spoke about the state of Open edX® and Development and Architecture priorities and initiatives.
-The sheer number of (known) Open edX® sites out there is accelerating each month.
+Joel (Dev Manager), Mark (CTO) and Eddie (Chief Architect) from the edX team spoke about the state of Open edX® platform and Development and Architecture priorities and initiatives.
+The sheer number of (known) Open edX® platform sites out there is accelerating each month.

 Lunch in the courtyard of the Lathrop Library was another highlight of the day, with the sun hitting the spot after the morning session indoors.
 While the selection of the food was quite delectable, our personal favorite was the lemon tart not to mention the supply of fresh lemonade through the sunny day.

 We got back to attending several interesting sessions in the latter half of the day.
-Regis Behmo from Funmooc demystified the Open edX® source code in his session Open edX 101: A Source Code Review.
-Steven Burch from StanfordX spoke about dogfooding Open edX, with a few often over-looked and very pragmatic soft aspects of testing and building good software.
-The team from Applied Materials discussed the usability of Open edX® in a corporate environment and highlighted the gaps and how they’ve been able to work through them.
+Regis Behmo from Funmooc demystified the Open edX® platform source code in his session Open edX 101: A Source Code Review.
+Steven Burch from StanfordX spoke about dogfooding Open edX platform, with a few often over-looked and very pragmatic soft aspects of testing and building good software.
+The team from Applied Materials discussed the usability of Open edX® platform in a corporate environment and highlighted the gaps and how they’ve been able to work through them.
 We enjoyed particularly the talk from TokyoTech, who showed one of the best applications of edX insights as we gained truly deep insights into learner engagement.

 There were several more engaging talks and ‘birds of a feather’ sessions, a more detailed run-down of the schedule here.